 Bystander Intervention Model Training

 CITY OF CHICAGO

 - What is sexual harassment?

 - What is bystander intervention?

 - When should I intervene?

 - How can I intervene in a safe, productive, and active way?

-What is Sexual Harassment?

-Under the Chicago Human Rights Ordinance, "Sexual harassment" means any unwelcome sexual advances or unwelcome conduct of a sexual nature; or requests for sexual favors, or any conduct of a sexual nature when: 0 1 Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment.
-0 2 Submission to or rejection of such conduct by an individual is used as the basis for any employment decision affecting the individual.
-03 Such conduct has the purpose or effect of substantially interfering with an individual's work performance or creating an intimidating, hostile or offensive working environment.
-0 4 Sexual misconduct, which means any behavior of a sexual nature which also involves coercion, abuse of authority, or misuse of an individual's employment position.
-Types of Unlawful Sexual Harassment Quid Pro Quo Sexual Harassment "You do something for me, and I'll do something for you."
+Under the Chicago Human Rights Ordinance, "Sexual harassment" means any unwelcome sexual advances or unwelcome conduct of a sexual nature; or requests for sexual favors, or any conduct of a sexual nature when:

+Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment.

+Submission to or rejection of such conduct by an individual is used as the basis for any employment decision affecting the individual.

+Such conduct has the purpose or effect of substantially interfering with an individual's work performance or creating an intimidating, hostile or offensive working environment.

+Sexual misconduct, which means any behavior of a sexual nature which also involves coercion, abuse of authority, or misuse of an individual's employment position.

+Types of Unlawful Sexual Harassment

+Quid Pro Quo Sexual Harassment

+"You do something for me, and I'll do something for you."

 This means that a manager or supervisor may not tell an employee that in order to receive a promotion, raise, preferred assignment, or other type of job benefit - or to avoid something negative like discipline or an unpleasant assignment - the employee must do something sexual in return.

-Hostile Work Environment Sexual Harassment "The air at work isfull of sexual references and it is impacting me."
+Hostile Work Environment Sexual Harassment

+"The air at work isfull of sexual references and it is impacting me."

 A hostile work environment may occur when unwelcome sexual advances, requests for sexual favors, or any conduct of a sexual nature has the purpose or effect of substantially interfering with an individual's work performance or creating an intimidating, hostile or offensive working environment.

-Gender identity can be defined as one's innermost concept of self as male, female, a blend of both or neither - how individual perceives themselves and what they call themselves.
+Gender identity can be defined as one's innermost concept of self as male, fema le, a blend of both or neither - how individua ls perceive themselves and what they call themselves.
 One's gender identity can be the same or different from their sex assigned at birth.

-A person can be the victim of sexual harassment regardless of the victim's gender identity or the perpetrator's gender identity.
+A person can be the victim of sexual harassment regardless of the victim's gender identity or the perpetrator 's gender identity.

 A person can be the victim of sexual harassment regardless of the victim's sexual orientation or the perpetrator 's sexual orientation.

-What are Examples of Inappropriate Conduct?
+What are Examples of I

+Pressure for sexual favors or to go out on a date

+Deliberate touching,

+Leaning over, or

+cornering another

+person

+Soxual looks or gestures or whistling at someone

 Sexual harassment includes unwelcome conduct of a sexual nature (sexual advances and requests for sexual favors).
-You can see some examples in the boxes.
-Pressure for sexual favors or to go out on a date Deliberate touching, leaning over, or cornering another person Sexual looks or gestures or whistling at someone Sending letters, telephone calls, e-mails, texts, or other materials of a sexual nature Sexual teasing, jokes, remarks, or questions Referring to another as a "girl," "hunk," "babe," "honey," "tootsie, etc. Actual or attempted rape or sexual assault

-What is sexual harassment?
+You can see some examples in the boxes

+Sending Letters, telephone calls, e mails, texts, or other materials of a sexual nature

+Sexual teasing, jokes, remarks, or questions

+Referring to another as a "girl," "hunk," "doll," "babe," "honey," "tootsie", etc.

+Actual or attempted rape or sexual assault